1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 In the fall of 2011, we asked the community to comment on the draft strategy and we incorporated your ideas.
 On Wednesday, April 18, 2012, City Council adopted the strategy!

-In Spring 2013, PBOT staff conducted a status update one year since City Council adopted the strategy.
-This status was updated in Fall 2013 to reflect additional funding awards.
+In Spring 2013, PBOT staff conducted a status update one years since City Council adopted the strategy.
+This status was updated in Summer 2014 to reflect additional funding awards.
 Here is a summary of the findings:

 What is Active Transportation?

 Active transportation is daily travel powered by human energy.
 Walking, biking and taking transit (which often involves walking) are all means of active transportation.
 Encouraging active travel means creating seamless networks of accessible trails, sidewalks and bikeways.
 Promoting active transportation can:

 Background on East Portland in Motion: The implementation strategy builds on several adopted plans and existing programs and funding sources, including:

 We developed recommendations for priorities for implementation for the coming five years by integrating community input with geospatial analysis to determine where the greatest benefit for the greatest number of residents can be achieved with the funding available.
 We gathered community input through a variety of techniques and participation in events at numerous venues throughout the project area.

 At the same time, in order to avoid losing a year of investment, PBOT continued moving forward with projects that were already underway, like the SE Bush neighborhood greenway, the 80s neighborhood greenway, the NE 102nd Avenue Streetscape project, and the 122nd Complete and Green Main Street project.
 We also began project development on additional near-term projects for sidewalk infill and neighborhood greenways, working with neighborhoods and interest groups.